rkuo/LearningSpark/AMPlabCamp5SelfStudy.md

 # AMPLab Camp 5 Self Study

 ## Online Resources
-- From camp site [Slide, Video] and [Getting Started With Your USB Stick]
+- From AMP camp site [Slide, Video] and [Getting Started With Your USB Stick]
 - There are some additional slides and videos from [Spark Summit 2014 Training].

 [Slide, Video]: http://ampcamp.berkeley.edu/5/
 [Getting Started With Your USB Stick]: http://ampcamp.berkeley.edu/5/exercises/getting-started.html
+[How to light your 'Spark on a stick']: http://blueplastic.gitbooks.io/how-to-light-your-spark-on-a-stick/content/

 [Spark Summit 2014 Training]: http://spark-summit.org/2014/training#news-page

 ### Compare Hadoop Distributions
-Possible use one of these vm as base:
+If you like to use/view HDFS, you can use one of following platform as base and add Spark to it:

 - [Compare Hortonworks, Cloudera and MapR] Hortonworks consists all open source packages, Cloudera and MapR are better solutions if money is not an issue and you'd like to get some advanced features.
 Cloudera just introduced Impala which may be a killer feature for some.
 MapR has some unique HA attributes and uses a NFS compatible filesystem.
 MapR is supposedly the fastest Hadoop solution in the market.
 Also there is a short [video compare Hortonworks, Cloudera, MapR and Intel]